State Plan and Goals

 • Objective 2.3: Measure progress toward inclusion, self-determination, and independence.

-Example projects: Tracking opportunities to impact policymaking, weekly public policy e-newsletter, offering input and recommendations on policy changes, trainings on best practices
+Example projects: Tracking opportunities to impact policymaking, sharing policy information in our e-newsletter, offering input and recommendations on policy changes, trainings on best practices

 Goal 3: Informing the Public